-Her current book project, Creatures of Conflict: Writing War Beyond the Human, shows that animals and other nonhuman entities are central to the discussion, conception, and contemplation of armed conflict in Latin America and Africa.
+Her current book project, Writing War Beyond the Human, shows that animals and other nonhuman entities are central to the discussion, conception, and contemplation of armed conflict in Latin America and Africa.
 She is also working on a second book project, Latitudes of Love and War, which examines questions of intimacy and ideology in representations of South-South and North-South solidarity in Mexico, Nicaragua, El Salvador, and Angola, and she is editing a volume on Central American Literature as World Literature.

 1. Books and Edited Volumes

 - Ed., Passages: Routes of Migration and Memory in Central American Literature, special dossier of Revista de Estudios Hispánicos 54/1 (2020).

 - Modernity at Gunpoint: Firearms, Politics, and Culture in Mexico and Central America (Pittsburgh, PA: University of Pittsburgh Press, 2018).
 Spanish translation 2022.